TheCrittaC/BigBen/README.md

 If the bot receives a private message of ".speak #channel TEXT_HERE", it will echo the text back to the channel specified.

+Many of these commands can be changed in the COMMANDS file in order to cut down on possible spam.

 If ".ping" (or any other message starting with '.' and ending with 'ing') is said in any channel, the bot will replace 'ing' with 'ong' and respond to that same channel.